specollective/specollective.org/src/pages/index.md

 subtitle: Sharing Knowledge.
 Building Communities.
 image: /img/home-jumbotron.jpg
 mainpitch:
-  title: Who We Are
+  title: Introduction
   description: >
-    Founded in June 2020, the Sustainable Progress and Equality Collective (SPEC) is an open-learning organization that empowers individuals to be catalysts for change.
+    The Sustainable Progress and Equality Collective (SPEC) is an open learning organization that empowers individuals to be catalysts for positive change.
+Our mission is to empower individuals to become globally-minded change agents by helping them learn the essential skills required to build sustainable careers and make a positive impact in their communities.
+We aim to shape the next generation of leaders who will need to tackle the challenges facing their communities and the world at large.
+SPEC achieves this aim through research & development, mentorship, training, paid & unpaid research positions, and hosting events for people from underrepresented backgrounds, underserved communities, non-traditional backgrounds, and allies to the causes of environmental and social justice.
   quote: >
-    SPEC's mission is to empower individuals to become globally-minded change agents by helping them learn the essential skills required to build sustainable careers and make a positive impact in their communities.
+    "Make the world work for 100% of humanity, in the shortest possible time, through spontaneous cooperation without ecological offense or disadvantage of anyone" - Buckminster Fuller
 values:
-  title: Our Values
+  title: Operating Principles
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image:
-      title: Mutual Reciprocity
+      title: Sustainability Through Adaptability
-      icon: handshake
+      icon: globe
       text: >
-        We treat our people, partners, contributors, participants, and everyone else in our communities with respect and mutual reciprocity.
-    - image: /img/coffee-gear.png
+    - image:
       icon: open-book
-      title: Transparency
+      title: Progress Through Open Collaboration
       text: >
-        Transparency is key if we want to raise awareness, inform, and advocate change.
-We communicate openly, sincerely, and directly.
-    - image: /img/tutorials.png
+    - image:
-      icon: globe
+      icon: handshake
-      title: Sustainability & Inclusivity
+      title: Equality Through Mutual Reciprocity
       text: >
-        We believe progress is a byproduct of inclusive and sustainable practices, and that environmental and social justice are intrinsically tied.
 ---